Revealing cosmological fluctuations in 21cm intensity maps with MeerKLASS: from maps to power spectra: Introduction

 Mapping the large-scale structure of the Universe through the redshifted 21cm emission line of neutral hydrogen (\hi) is emerging as a powerful technique in observational cosmology.
 By surveying the diffuse \hi\ signal without resolving individual galaxies, \hi\ intensity mapping offers a means to efficiently chart matter fluctuations across vast cosmological areas and redshift ranges \citep{Bharadwaj:2000av,Battye:2004re,Wyithe:2007rq,Chang:2007xk,Liu:2019awk,Villaescusa-Navarro:2018vsg}.

-Prior to the arrival of MeerKAT\footnote{\href{https://www.sarao.ac.za/science/meerkat/}{sarao.ac.za/science/meerkat/}}, 21cm intensity mapping had only been explored through a handful of pioneering efforts using existing single-dish radio telescopes such as the Green Bank Telescope (GBT) and Parkes, with restricted sky coverage and observational time \citep{Masui:2012zc,Switzer:2013ewa,Wolz:2015lwa,Anderson:2017ert,eBOSS:2021ebm}.
+Prior to the arrival of MeerKAT\footnote{\href{https://www.sarao.ac.za/science/meerkat/}{sarao.ac.za/science/meerkat/}}, CHIME \citep{CHIME:2022dwe}, FAST \citep{Hu:2019okh} and uGMRT \citep{Elahi:2024qbp}, 21cm intensity mapping had only been explored through a handful of pioneering efforts using existing single-dish radio telescopes such as the Green Bank Telescope (GBT) and Parkes, with restricted sky coverage and observational time \citep{Masui:2012zc,Switzer:2013ewa,Wolz:2015lwa,Anderson:2017ert,eBOSS:2021ebm}.
 These early detections demonstrated the feasibility of cross-correlation analyses between intensity maps and galaxy surveys, but enhanced sensitivity and a vast increase in observational resources would be needed to achieve competitive cosmological constraints.

-Surveys such as CHIME \citep{CHIME:2022dwe}, FAST \citep{Li:2023zer} and uGMRT \citep{Elahi:2024qbp}, are aiming to exploit this opportunity, with more on the horizon \citep{Vanderlinde:2019tjt,Crichton:2021hlc,Abdalla:2021nyj}.
-The advent of MeerKAT, a 64-dish precursor to the Square Kilometre Array Observatory (SKAO)\footnote{\href{https://www.skao.int/en}{skao.int/en}}, has also opened a new chapter in this field.
+The advent of MeerKAT, a 64-dish precursor to the SKA Observatory (SKAO)\footnote{\href{https://www.skao.int/en}{skao.int/en}}, has opened a new chapter in this field and will be the focus of this paper.
+However, other exciting experiments are also underway.
+CHIME has reported detections of the 21cm emission in cross-correlation with the eBOSS ELG, LRG and QSO-galaxies \citep{CHIME:2022kvg} and the Ly$\alpha$ forest at $z\txteq{\sim}2.3$ \citep{CHIME:2023til}.
+Plus more recently, an auto-power spectrum detection of the cosmological 21cm signal on ${\sim}\,1$\,Mpc scales \citep{CHIME:2025cee} was claimed. uGMRT has delivered competitive upper limits on the 21cm power spectrum at $z\txteq{\sim}2.3$ through tapered gridded estimator analysis \citep{Elahi:2024qbp}.
+Meanwhile, FAST is also demonstrating the feasibility of 21cm intensity mapping, delivering validated calibration pipelines, stable noise performance, and foreground-cleaned maps over hundreds of square degrees using early drift-scan data \citep{Li:2023zer,Yang:2024hos}.
+More intensity mapping projects are also planned and are expected to begin contributions soon \citep{Vanderlinde:2019tjt,Crichton:2021hlc,Abdalla:2021nyj}.